HOME

 In 2023 we took part in the Future Undokai Project.
 This was a collaboration between the Future Undokai Project in Japan, The Barbican Theatre and i-DAT at the University of Plymouth.
 The project explored the future of intergenerational community sports, and how communities might combine tech and physical materials to design new team games.

-We used the fulldome spaces in the Market Hall and the Immersive Vision Theatre to host scratch nights where students were free to experiment with work in progress:
+Additionally, throughout the course, we used the fulldome spaces in the Market Hall and the Immersive Vision Theatre to host scratch nights where students were free to experiment with work in progress:

 We visited exhibitions at The Box, Mirror and Karst in Plymouth.
+As well as supported Brandon Bernard when he showed his work at Imperfect Cinema:

-Images (Left to Right): Outlier/
+Images (Left to Right): Outlier/ Is there anybody there/ Murmur

 Student Work